 The Flippin School Board has adopted as policy the Assertive Discipline Program.
 The Assertive Discipline program promotes informing students and parents of rules and regulations in general and the consequences if they choose to disregard the rules.
-The contention being, the student has the choice of abiding and conforming the rules.
+The contention being, the student has the choice of abiding and conforming to the rules.
 If they do not follow the rules, then they will suffer the consequences.
-See individual school sections as consequences per grade level.
+See individual school sections as to consequences per grade level.
 Students will be encouraged to display appropriate behavior through praise, individual recognition, and small rewards.
 The Assertive Discipline Program encourages staff members to concentrate on positive behavior in all aspects of the educational process.

 The main idea of the Assertive Discipline Program is to give the teacher more time to teach without the interruption for discipline and to place the burden of correction on the student.
 The parents will also play a large role in the discipline of the student, since one of the consequences includes parent contact at a certain point in each teacher's discipline plan.
 See respective handbooks pertaining to individual school procedures.
-Disciplinary consequences range from a minimum of parental contact to a maximum of expulsion from School for students enrolled in Flippin Elementary School.
-Disciplinary consequences for students enrolled in Flippin High School Range from a minimum of 15 minutes detention to the maximum of expulsion from school.
+Disciplinary consequences range from a minimum of student conference to a maximum of expulsion from School for students enrolled in Flippin Elementary School.
+Disciplinary consequences for students enrolled in Flippin Middle School and Flippin High School range from a minimum of a student conference to the maximum of expulsion from school.